 - Prescription management

-- Urgent care issues like colds, coughs, and stomach aches
+- Urgent care clinic issues like colds, coughs, and stomach aches

-- Post-surgical follow-up
+- Post-surgical follow-up visit

 - Physical therapy and occupational therapy

 Telemedicine isn’t just about receiving care.
-Your physician can also use telehealth solutions to send or request information about your health for their records.
+Your physician can also use telehealth solutions to send or request information about your health for their patient records.

-Information your doctor may ask you to virtually send them can include:
+Information your doctor may ask you to send them virtually can include:

 - Your vital information, such as weight, blood pressure, and blood sugar levels